DeepthiVDevanandan/address_book/README.md

 ## Technologies Used

-- FastAPI: FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.7+.
+- FastAPI: FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.11.
 - SQLite: SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 - Python: The backend logic of this application is written in Python.
-- Docker (optional): Docker can be used for containerization and deployment of the application.

 ## Setup Instructions